 Comedian George Lopez stopped by the Stern Show on Wednesday morning for the first time in nearly a decade.
 His interview with Howard included opening up about his childhood, his drinking, and having his late-night show pretty much ripped from his hands.

-George, like many other comedians, had a rough childhood.
-He was abandoned early by both parents and raised by his grandma, whom he called 'a blatant racist' who didn't like George and disproved of everything he did.
-It was a 'disconnected' family, he said, 'there wasn't much love there.'
-After he made some dough in comedy, his grandma was in a retirement home and George paid extra cash for all black nurses to surround her in her final years.
-One final 'F you'.
+George, like many other comedians, had a rough upbringing.
+He was abandoned early by both of his parents and raised by his grandmother, whom he called "a blatant racist" who didn't like George and disproved of everything he did.
+After he made some dough in comedy, George told Howard he paid extra in order to have his grandmother cared for by all black nurses at her retirement home.

-George didn't even have baby photos of himself.
-He was asked to furnish one for his appearance on the Byron Allen show and he used one of his daughter, scuffing it up on his pant leg to make it look aged.
+George revealed he didn't even have any baby photos of himself.
+When he was recently asked to bring one for his appearance on Byron Allen's show, George used one of his daughter, scuffing it up on his pant leg to make it look aged.

-George also famously got a kidney transplant from his now ex-wife.
-George blamed his grandmother for his genetic kidney condition, saying that if she'd taken him to the doctor when he was bed-wetting as a child, the problem could've been corrected then.
+Howard asked George about getting a kidney transplant from his now ex-wife.
+George blamed his grandmother for his genetic kidney condition, saying that if she'd taken him to the doctor when he was wetting the bed as a child, the problem could've been corrected then.

 For now, George is happy with his new sitcom "St. George" in which one of Howard's favorite actors, Danny Trejo, plays his drunk, bumbling uncle.
 Howard applauded the decision to use Danny in a comedy and George couldn't say enough nice things about him.